Holtorf Medical Group

 Published literature proposes estrogen as having neuroprotective effects that provide a defense against nerve degeneration induced by excess glutamate.
 Estrogen also preserves mitochondrial efficiency and reduces oxidative stress.
 Simply stated, estrogen helps the body produce energy more efficiently without creating excess free radicals that set the stage for inflammation and disease.
 Exposure to the hormone prior to contact with toxic chemicals has been noted as offering protection.

-Evidence so far warrants further exploration of estrogen and its role in hyperacusis.
-Unfortunately there is a void in the research as it pertains to the topic.
+The evidence so far warrants further exploration of estrogen and its role in hyperacusis.
+Unfortunately, there is a void in the research as it pertains to the topic.
 Furthermore, it is critical to study bioidentical estrogen so as to avoid the harmful effects of synthetic hormone replacement therapy.
 In the meantime, there are actions one can take to support auditory processing and lessen undesirable “sound effects”.